This is the multi-page printable view of this section. Click here to print.

 Example:

-Number of created files: 7,191 (reg: 6,846, dir: 345)as input - is converted to
+Number of created files: 7,191 (reg: 6,846, dir: 345) - Converted to:

-public func returnIntNumber( _ input: String) -> [Int] {
+public func returnIntNumber(_ input: String) -> [Int] {

 var numbers: [Int] = []